MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-2points-function.md

 **Arguments**

 * *p1_longitude*: First geospatial coordinate, longitude value in degrees.
-Valid value is a real number and in range [-180, +180].
+Valid value is a real number and in the range [-180, +180].
 * *p1_latitude*: First geospatial coordinate, latitude value in degrees.
-Valid value is a real number and in range [-90, +90].
+Valid value is a real number and in the range [-90, +90].
 * *p2_longitude*: Second geospatial coordinate, longitude value in degrees.
-Valid value is a real number and in range [-180, +180].
+Valid value is a real number and in the range [-180, +180].
 * *p2_latitude*: Second geospatial coordinate, latitude value in degrees.
-Valid value is a real number and in range [-90, +90].
+Valid value is a real number and in the range [-90, +90].

 **Returns**